cerb/cerb.github.io/pricing/site.md

 ---
 layout: page
-title: Pricing for Cerb site licenses
+title: Pricing for self-hosted Cerb licenses
-excerpt: Deploy Cerb in the cloud or on your own hardware.
+excerpt: Deploy Cerb in the cloud or host it yourself.
 Start a free trial.
 permalink: /pricing/site/
 redirect_from:
   - /download/
 jumbotron:
-  title: Pricing for Cerb site licenses
+  title: Pricing for self-hosted Cerb licenses
-  tagline: Deploy Cerb on your own hardware
+  tagline: Deploy a self-managed copy of Cerb installation on your own hardware
 keywords: pricing price cost download
 ---